SamirFersobe/layer0_game_deals_test/README.md

-This is a REACT  SPA version of the atom_website_design project with the goal of teaching myself react and other front-end related technologies.
+#### This is a test version of a React SPA website that uses Layer0/AppOps to generate fast websites.